 The PTOABC Facebook and Instagram pages are established.

 Detective Sergeant Chris Kelley of the Bergen County Prosecutor's Office is named the seventh President of the PTOABC.
 Also elected are P.O.
 Nick Coviello of the Lyndhurst PD as Vice-President, P.O.
 Frank Fiore of the Oakland PD as Secretary, Lt.
 Charlie Van Dyk of the Wyckoff PD as Treasurer, Lt.
 John Pierotti of the Fairview PD as Financial Secretary, and P.O.
-Scott McGovern of the Glen Rock as Sergeant-at- Arms.
+Scott McGovern of the Glen Rock PD as Sergeant-at- Arms.